Tips for short-Term food storage

 Extra Freezer Storage

-Freezing food for short-term storage is ideal as long as you have an extra freezer and the electricity stays on.
-If the electricity goes out for an extended period of time, you will lose whatever you can’t eat in a few days to a weeks’ time.
-If you invest a lot of time and money with this method of food storage, you really need to purchase a backup generator.
+Freezing food for short-term storage is ideal if you have an extra freezer and the electricity stays on.
+If the power goes out for an extended period, you will lose whatever you can’t eat within a few days to a week—unless you have a backup plan.

 Optimal Storage Conditions